-The Corporation decided for safety and productivity reasons to resume its underground mining solely with the long-hole retreat open stoping method.
+The Corporation decided for safety and productivity reasons to resume its underground mining solely with the long hole retreat open stoping method.

-The restart plan initiated in the third quarter of 2010 was to ramp up to about a 1,200 tpd peak production rate and sustain this rate by having three mines in operation and one in development at any time.
-The Dagny (and nearby Dalila), Fabiola (and nearby Yasna) and Delia NW mines reached production at steady state of 1,300 tpd to 1,400 tpd through 2015.
-The current life-of-mine plan from the Cerro Bayo Technical Report shows approximately 3 years of production, with Delia SE, Coyita, Raul and Marcela Sur coming on-stream after Dagny and Fabiola diminish.
+The restart plan initiated in the third quarter of 2010 was to ramp up to approximately a 1,200 tpd peak production rate and sustain this rate by having three mines in operation and one in development at any time.
+The Dagny (and nearby Dalila), Fabiola (and nearby Yasna) and Delia NW mines reached production at steady state of approximately 1,300 tpd, however increased development requirements for production in Delia SE and Coyita resulted in diminished mining rates through 2016, averaging 920 tpd in 2017.
+The current life-of-mine plan from the Cerro Bayo Technical Report shows approximately 3 years of production from Delia SE, Coyita, Raul and Marcela Sur.

 The basic design of each mine is similar.
-Each is accessed by a single $4 \text{ m x } 4.5 \text{ m spiral ramp with a ventilation/secondary escape raise of <math>3 \text{ m x } 3 \text{ m}$ .
+Each mine is accessed by a single 4 m x 4.5 m spiral ramp with a ventilation/secondary escape raise of 3 m x 3 m.
 Production sublevel drifts are developed along the strike of the vein with a minimum width of 3.0 m by 3.0 m high.
 If the vein is wider than the minimum 3.0 m, the width of the drift is the same as the width of the vein.
-Stoping is by the long-hole retreat open stoping method, with mucking by remote control scooptrams and with no backfill required.
-No footwall or hanging wall access drifts or draw points are used as the stopes retreat, from both extremities of the ore on a level, back towards the main access drift coming off of the main ramp.
+Stoping is by the long hole retreat open stoping method, with mucking by remote control scooptrams and with no backfill required.
+No footwall or hangingwall access drifts or draw points are used as the stopes retreat, from both extremities of the ore on a level, back towards the main access drift coming off of the main ramp.